rolfsimoes/ogcr/README.md

 ## Overview

-The OGCR API Specification defines a professional and consistent registry framework for carbon removal projects.
-It provides minimal information requirements, intuitive API design, fully documented smart contract requirements, and extensible methodologies.
+The Open Geospatial Carbon Registry (OGCR) API Specification defines a normative framework for carbon removal certification systems, aligned with the principles of the Carbon Removal Certification Framework (CRCF).
+It establishes open standards for data models, lifecycle control, and verifiable state transitions, enabling transparent governance, interoperability, and auditability across distributed registry infrastructures.

 ## Repository Structure